-Find out about more events happening locally at discover. hillingdon.gov.uk/events.
+Find out about more events happening locally at discover. hillingdon.gov.uk/events. hillingdon.gov.uk/events.

 LEISURE

 HAREFIELD HOSPITAL BOWLS CLUB

 OPEN DAY

 Saturday 25 May, 1pm to 4pm

 Are you looking for a new sport?
 Come and try lawn bowls, it's not strenuous, good fun and a great way to make new friends Equipment and training will be provided, just wear flat shoes.
 Suitable for ages 14 to 94.

 Cost: £5 per person.

-To book, visit www.harefieldbowls.weebly.com.
+To book, visit www.harefieldbowls.weeblv.com.

-arefield Hospital Bowls Club

 EASTCOTE HOUSE GARDENS

 SUMMER FÊTE AND PICNIC

-Saturday 1 June, 11am to 4pm Join the Friends of Eastcote
+Saturday 1 June, 11am to 4pm

-House Gardens at their annual summer fête and picnic in the picturesque grounds of the house.
+Join the Friends of Eastcote House Gardens at their annual summer fête and picnic in the picturesque grounds of the house.
 Highlights include a dog show, tug-of-war competition, ferret racing, scouts climbing wall, refreshment stalls and many other attractions.

 Cost: Free.

 GUIDED HISTORICAL WALK

 THE GRAND UNION CANAL AND YEADING BROOK

 Saturday 1 June, 11am to 1pm

 Join this guided walk from Yeading Library to Cranford Park and learn more about the waterways of Yeading and Hayes and their importance in the industrial history of the borough.
 Find out what a 'packet boat' is and why brickmakers were held in such low regard during this period of history.
 The walk is over rough terrain, so strong boots recommended.
 This event is weather dependent.

 Cost: Free, but booking is essential.

 To book, email archives@ hillingdon.gov.uk or call 01895 250702.

 BATTLE OF BRITAIN BUNKER

 D-DAY 80: COMMEMORATIVE WEEKEND

 Saturday 8 and Sunday 9 June, 10am to 4.30pm

 To commemorate the 80th anniversary of Operation Overlord (D-Day), the bunker will be running a series of talks, concerts, special bunker quided tours and children's activities, including climbing walls and craft workshops.

+Cost: Free to £15.
+Concessions will apply

+To find out more, visit battleofbritainbunker.co.uk/ whats-on, email bunker@hillingdon.gov.uk or call 01895 238154.